otto-torino/OttoBackup/README.md

 - report success and save last sync datetime
 - it and en locales provided

+The packaged Mac OSX app is included:

+`dist/osx/OttoBacup.app`

 ## Settings

+- rsnapshot bin path: needed because when packaging the application with pyinstaller the environment is not the same as running through python interpreter and commands are not found if not with absolute path
 - rsnapshot configuration file: needed because it is the source if truth, this application just launches rsnapshot which manages all the backup stuff
 - rsnapshot first interval: needed in order to save the last backup datetime. rsnapshot will fetch remote